nikdo/lessons-learned/react.md

 ## PropType Validation

 Dan Abramov validates [in his examples](http://rackt.org/redux/docs/basics/UsageWithReact.html) all props in every component even if it means that he repeats validation of child components.

+## Smart & Dumb Components

+Smart components shouldn't render DOM and should be only smart container of dumb components.
+Smart components should hold state from Flux store and pass it as props to dumb components.

+Dumb components also shouldn't dispatch actions.
+Smart component should pass callbacks for that.

+Dumb components can be rendered on a single page with styles to run screen shot regression tests.

+This will also extract layout components like *Page*, *Sidebar*.

+See [Smart and Dumb Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.d83x3rplr) by Dan Abramov for more details.